mpwalsh8/wpgform/readme.txt

 == Changelog ==

+= Version 0.30 =
+* Changed generated CSS to limit the possibility that it is affected by 'the_content' or 'wpautop' filters resulting in CSS errors.
+This rare situation would prevent the custom CSS from being applied correctly.

 = Version 0.29 =
 * Added ability to specify email address when email='on' attribute is in use via new attribute 'sendto'.
 * Changed generated Javascript to limit the possibility that it is affected by 'the_content' or 'wpautop' filters resulting in Javascript errors.
 This rare situation would prevent the page confirmation or redirection from loading correctly.